Disabled, Chronically Ill, and Aging People’s Representation Matters in Philanthropy and Fundraising

 I email you a link to a Google doc that only you and I will have access to, where we’ll complete your interview/story.

-I’ll be grateful to you and, as a gesture of thanks for your time and expertise, I’m offering $40 to you through PayPal, or an Amazon gift card, or a contribution in your honor to the organization of your choice.
+I’ll be grateful to you and, as a gesture of thanks for your time and expertise, I’m offering $40 to you through an Amazon gift card or a contribution in your honor to the organization of your choice.